- 1-1/4 cups butter, softened

 - 1 large egg

 - 4 cups all-purpose flour

 - 1/2 teaspoon salt

-- 2 packages (12 ounces each) white Wilton candy melts
+- 2 packages (12 ounces each) white candy coating melts

 - Decorations of your choice: jumbo sprinkles, peppermint candies, candy-coated sunflower kernels, Skittles, Twizzlers Rainbow Twists and Good & Plenty candies

 - In a large bowl, cream butter and confectioners' sugar until light and fluffy; add almond paste.
 Beat in the egg, milk and vanilla.
 Combine flour and salt; gradually add to creamed mixture and mix well.
 Cover and refrigerate for 1 hour.